OlafRadicke/tuxerjoch/README.md

 # Configuration #

-there is a configuration file with name ./tuxerjoch.conf has this content:
+You are need a configuration file with name ./tuxerjoch.conf in the working directory or under /etc/ with this content:

 ```
  {